-CDBG: to address locally identified needs to develop competitive and sustainable communities.
-These funds will be used to include: developing public facilities and infrastructure, creating/retaining jobs, developing affordable housing opportunities, and providing assistance to local business.
+CDBG will be used to address locally identified needs to develop competitive and sustainable communities.
+These funds will be used in a number of ways including developing public facilities and infrastructure, creating/retaining jobs, developing affordable housing opportunities, and providing assistance to local business.

-HOME and NHTF: allocated through the competitive ASNH program and are used to provide gap funding through loans at low or no interest.
+HOME and NHTF resources are allocated through the competitive ASNH program and are used to provide gap funding through loans at low or no interest.
 Funds can be used for rental rehabilitation projects that preserve and improve existing affordable housing stock and extend their required affordability periods and for new construction projects that create new affordable housing units.
 Both of these categories are scored based on state-wide priority needs and local housing needs, and they contribute to accomplishing the objective of increasing safe and affordable housing.

-HOME resources are distributed through the DPA program (provides funding for down payment, closing cost assistance to income-qualified home buyers and reduces the cost of existing-stock affordable home acquisition.
+HOME resources are further distributed through the DPA program, which provides funding for down payment and closing cost assistance to income-qualified home buyers and reduces the cost of existing-stock affordable home acquisition, addressing a priority need.
 HOPWA funds are limited to income eligible individuals with HIV/AIDS and their families.
-These funds assist to improve housing stability for income eligible households.
+These funds will help improve housing stability for income eligible households in the subpopulation.